yangsue47/Kickstarter-anaysis/README.md

 #### This graph shows a trend of the outcomes based on the launch date of the campaign
 <img src = "Outcomes Based on Launch Date.png">

+Recommendations based on the data
+- Start the campaign in May
+- Reduce budget down to $4,000